 Please be aware the injured spouse is a different status from innocent spouse.
 Innocent spouse protection is available to spouses who were unaware that the financial information provided by their spouse was inaccurate or fraudulent.
-In the case of an injured spouse, the taxpayer is acknowledging that all of the information provided to the IRS on the tax return is true and accurate.
-But, the spouse simply does not want his or her portion of the tax refund garnished by the IRS.
+In the case of an injured spouse, the taxpayer acknowledges that all of the information provided to the IRS on the tax return is true and accurate.
+But, the spouse does not want his or her portion of the tax refund garnished by the IRS.

 How Do I Fill Out The Injured Spouse Form?

-The injured spouse form or Form 8379 is relatively short.
+The injured spouse form, or Form 8379 is relatively short.
 But, it is crucial to answer all of the questions on the form accurately.
 Making a mistake could result in the IRS deciding that no refund is due.
 Or, a smaller refund than expected is actually owed.

 Form 8379, Part III

-In Part III of the form, you will need to parse out your financial information from the information contained on the original tax filing.
+In Part III of the form, you will need to parse out your financial information from the original tax filing.
 This will require you to match the figures on the original filing to your numbers on the injured spouse form.
 Part III of the injured spouse is the portion that tends to give tax filers the most trouble.
 Remember that a mistake on this part of the injured spouse form can result in the IRS withholding hundreds or even thousands of dollars that should rightfully go into your pocket.

 At Peace Of Mind Tax Help, we put our clients first, providing you with superior tax resolution services for a reasonable fee.

-If you are ready to hire a qualified tax representative, contact Peace Of Mind Tax Help today to get help in submitting the injured spouse form!
+Contact Peace Of Mind Tax Help today to get help in submitting the injured spouse form!